Amherst-Statistics/DataScienceSoiree2017-02/README.md

 RSVP's requested by February 10th by filling out a short Google Form at https://docs.google.com/forms/d/e/1FAIpQLSe2AUKF21GZq3_E1Wk8GDsi0fkZxbf8nzdW97dZ42RXZMUiww/viewform

-More information (including logistics and parking information) can be found at https://github.com/Amherst-Statistics/DataScienceSoiree2017-02 or by contacting Nicholas Horton (nhorton@amherst.edu) or Andrew McCallum (mccallum@cs.umass.edu).
+More information can be found at https://github.com/Amherst-Statistics/DataScienceSoiree2017-02 or by contacting Nicholas Horton (nhorton@amherst.edu) or Andrew McCallum (mccallum@cs.umass.edu).

 Please forward this announcement to other interested faculty in the Five Colleges.

+### Parking

+Parking is available in the Converse Lot (100 Boltwood Avenue, Amherst, MA) or the Alumni Lot (75 Churchill Street, Amherst, MA).

+Last updated February 6, 2017